rbb-data/rbb-data-shared/README.md

 git submodule add https://[username]@docs.rbb-online.de/bitbucket/scm/rd/rbb-data-shared.git src/rbb-data-shared
 ```

-Or just cope the code in your repository and change it to your needs.
+Or just copy the code in your repository and change it to your needs.

 ## Component Conventions